5232-Talons/Talons-Scouting-Analytics/README.md

 3. Download the Software: Obtain the software files from the github repository or request zip file from a dev.

 4. Download Scouting Data:
-   - Access the Matrix tab of 5232's Scouting Google Sheet.
+   - Access both of the Matrix tabs of 5232's Scouting Google Sheet.
    - Download the data as a CSV file.
+You must do this for each file individually

 5. Place CSV File:
-   - Ensure the downloaded CSV file is in the same directory as `scout.cpp`.
+   - Ensure the downloaded CSV files are in the same directory as `scout.cpp`.

 6. Navigate to the Directory: Access the directory containing the software using your prefered terminal or command prompt or terminal within VScode.